 Porter is a tiny town located in the state of Oklahoma.
 With a population of 573 people and just one neighborhood, Porter is the 273rd largest community in Oklahoma.

 Occupations and Workforce

-Porter is a blue-collar town, with 61.34% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Porter, you'll notice that it is more blue-collar than most other communities in America.
+61.34% of Porter’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Porter is a town of construction workers and builders, production and manufacturing workers and sales and office workers.
 There are especially a lot of people living in Porter who work in office and administrative support (13.45%), management occupations (8.40%) and sales jobs (6.72%).

 Setting & Lifestyle

-Being a small town, Porter does not have a public transit system used by locals to get to and from work.
+Porter is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.